liam-kelley/AudioDeepfake/README.md

 ### The dataset

-Here is info on how I made the dataset.
+The Dataset has 376 Tom Cruise Samples.
+Total length is a little over 20 minutes.
+The data is transcribed in the manifests folder.
+Here is info on how I made the dataset:

 ##### The CruiseSet